RedHatInsights/curiosity-frontend/guidelines/adding-product-configs.md

 - **Commit Hash**: `d66edfaa93c4242ed6ea042350c9cee74565a614`
 - **Description**: Add RHEL for x86 PAYG Add-On variant
 - **Files Modified**: rhsmConstants.js, product configuration files, en-US.json, test snapshots

+### File Checklist

+- [ ] Add variant constant to appropriate section in `src/services/rhsm/rhsmConstants.js`
+- [ ] Update JSDoc type annotations (all 3+ locations)
+- [ ] Create product configuration file `src/config/product.yourVariantName.js`
+- [ ] Add localization entries to `public/locales/en-US.json`
+- [ ] Run `npm run test:ci -- --updateSnapshot` to update test snapshots
+- [ ] Run `npm run test:lintfix` to format code
+- [ ] Run `npm run test:ci` to verify all tests pass
+- [ ] Agent concisely lists any of the previous steps that require user completion, or that the agent was unable to complete
+- [ ] Agent has asked user "Can you confirm success?"
+- [ ] User has confirmed success

+❌ **Don't:**
+- Forget to add all localizations
+- Add a partial product configuration

+**Requirements:**
+- Follow the file checklist
+- After the user has confirmed success exit the process and reset any information gathered from the interactive process

 ## Localization Entries